Janak Gamage

-Janak Champika Gamage (born April 17, 1964, in Matara) is a former Sri Lankan cricketer who played four ODIs for Sri Lanka in 1995.
+Janak Champika Gamage (born 17 April 1964) is a former Sri Lankan cricketer who played four One Day Internationals for Sri Lanka in 1995.
+He was born at Matara.

 Coaching career

 Since his retirement, Gamage has taken up coaching.
 He coached the Bangladesh women's national team from August 2014 to May 2016, and was then hired to coach the Thailand women's national team.